jusbuckingham/jusbuckingham/README.md

 ## ✨ Features

-- **Responsive Design** – Seamlessly adapts to any screen size
+- **Minimal, Responsive Design** – Adapts seamlessly to any screen size
-- **Curated Content** – Combines creativity and technology with personal touch
+- **AI-Driven Curation** – Powered by Kofa.ai for dynamic storytelling
-- **SEO Ready** – Enhanced structure for better search engine visibility
+- **SEO Optimized** – Structure and metadata boost search visibility
-- **Instant Deployment** – Hosted on Vercel for speed and scale
+- **Instant Deployment** – Hosted on Vercel with CI/CD built in
-- **Accessible UI** – Includes accessibility features for a better experience
+- **Accessibility Focused** – Built-in features for an inclusive experience

 ## 🚀 Getting Started Locally